 People with hyperacusis (one type of reduced tolerance to sound) often find ordinary noises too loud, while loud noises can cause discomfort and pain.
 Damage to the inner ear from ageing or exposure to loud noise is the most common cause.This condition is often associated with tinnitus (buzzing, ringing or whistling noises in the ears) and distortion, so that a pure tone may be split or jangling.
 Usually both ears are affected, although it is possible to have it in only one ear.
 Other types of reduced tolerance to sound include loudness recruitment and phonophobia.

 The onset can be gradual or sudden.
 Symptoms include:

-- A loud noise can worsen sound intolerance for some time.
+- loud noises can worsen sound intolerance for some time

 In severe cases, reduced sound tolerance can confine the person to their home and affect their career and social life.
-Everyday activities, such as driving a car, using a lawn mower, vacuum cleaner or power tool, watching the television or listening to music are impossible.
+Everyday activities, such as driving a car, using a lawn mower, vacuum cleaner or power tool, watching the television or listening to music, are problematic.
 Shopping centres, restaurants and movie theatres are usually too loud.
-Career options may be severely limited.
+Career options may be limited.

 - one-off exposure to loud noise, such as an explosion